davidpanderson/noah/xword/xw.md

 This structure can represent
 * conventional 2D grids (black-square, barrier style, etc.)
+* the puzzles (I forget the name) occasionally featured in the NYT Sunday Magazine where pairs of slots share leading and trailing letters.
 * grids on tori or Klein bottles
 * a variety of other planar and non-planar forms.

-Note: in the current version of XW a cell can be shared by at most 2 slots, so XW can't represent e.g. 3D grids.
+In the current version of XW, a cell can be shared by at most 2 slots, so XW can't represent e.g. 3D grids.
-Removing this limitation
+Removing this limitation wouldn't be hard;
-wouldn't be hard to add; let me know if you want this.
+let me know if you want this.

 XW provides several ways to describe grids, which are detailed below.

 ## Example

-XW is written in C++ and runs on Unix-like systems with g++ and make.
+XW is written in C++.
+As distributed, it runs on Unix-like systems with g++ and make.
 Download the source code and type `make`.
 You may have to install the `ncurses` library first.